xxefi/xxefi/README.md

-# Hi there, I'm xxefi! 👋
+# Hi there, I'm Efi! 👋

-Welcome to my GitHub profile! 🚀
+Welcome to my GitHub profile! 🚀 I'm a passionate developer from [Azerbaijan]

 ---